 The first night a couple of Americans convinced us to take the spotlighting tour to fill out their group.
 Each night the park takes groups of 6-10 visitors out in a truck for an hour to spotlight mammals.
 I’d heard mixed reviews, but figured it might be a chance to road-cruise something and for just 50 baht it was worth checking out.

 As we walked over, a civet ran across the service road right in front of us!
 Civets are a Asian/African carnivore somewhere between a cat and a weasel.
-This one was spooked and got up a tree before I could get my camera out, leading to this artistically unclear photo.
+This one was spooked and got up a tree before I could get my camera out, leading to this artistic low-light photo.

 Common Palm Civet (Paradoxurus hermaphroditus)